TelemetryDeck/docs/basics/retention.md

    - Are there device or platform experiences that need improvement to match your best-performing retention rates?

 2. **User lifecycle management**
-   - What does your retention matrix reveal about critical drop-off periods that need attention?
+   - What do your retention time patterns reveal about critical engagement periods?
-   - How can you extend the honeymoon period where users are most likely to become loyal?
+   - How can you strengthen the user experience during your peak retention hours and days?
    - What features or experiences correlate with users transitioning from new to returning status?

 3. **Market opportunities**